slarmoo/.github/profile/webFrameworks/startupReact/startupReactP2.md

 ## Go celebrate

-With the addition of interactivity to your startup it should be basically functional.
+With the addition of reactivity to your startup it should be basically functional.
 Anything that remains should be stubbed out in some way that makes the application usable.
 Time to celebrate.
 I'm thinking tacos. 🌮